goshevs/mariadbSpiderHPC/README.md

 ## How to use

-Download/clone the repo to a directory and edit the `userConfiguarion.template.sh` and `submit.template.pbs` files.
+Download/clone the repo to a directory and edit the `userConfiguration.template.sh` and `submit.template.pbs` files.
 Follow the instructions in each file carefully.
 Save `userConfiguration.template.sh` as `userConfiguration.sh` and (if desired save `submit.template.pbs` as `submit.pbs`).
 Then submit the